Windows dev environment weekly maintenance — one command for MSYS2 · winget · toolchains

 update-system.bat

-Why MSYS2 Is Step 1
+Why MSYS2 is step 1

 Windows's winget deals with user apps (Chrome, Slack…) and final dev tool artifacts.
 But the environment that actually compiles code lives inside MSYS2 — gcc, make, autotools, openssl headers, libsqlite, zlib via pacman.